 Introduces breaststroke, dolphin kick and treading water.
 Promotes swimming endurance while establishing student’s ability to demonstrate front crawl, back crawl and elementary backstroke for greater distances.
 1:10 Ratio

 Increase swimming endurance in front crawl, back crawl and elementary backstroke.
 As well as, improve breaststroke and treading water for 1 minute 30 seconds and introducing sidestroke.
 1:10 Ratio

 Explores circle swimming, workout equipment, stretching, body alignment and diving from the side and board.
 Continues to use and improve previously learned strokes.
 1:10 Ratio

 Lifeguard Training- This American Red Cross course is for individuals 15 years of age and older.
 This course teaches participants basic to intermediate water rescue skills, basic first aid, CPR for a professional rescuer and AED skills.
 Course payment includes pool and class time with instructors, equipment use and other necessary materials.
 A pre-requisite test is administered on the first day and must be completed and passed to gain entry into this class.

-Pre-requisite skills include: Demonstrate the ability to complete a 300 yard swim (100 yards front crawl + 100 yards breaststroke + 100 yards your choice of either front crawl or breaststroke), 20 yard swim then a retrieval of a diving brick (10lbs) and then return original distance with brick held out of the water.
+Pre-requisite skills include: Demonstrate the ability to complete a 300 yard swim (Must be completed utilizing front crawl or breaststroke), 20 yard swim then a retrieval of a diving brick (10lbs) from 7 feet depth of water and then return original distance with brick held out of the water.

 • Students may only be enrolled in one session at a time.
 Before enrolling in the next session, the student must show certification (received on the last day of class).